Karst honey DOP

 The floral composition of grasses, clover, herbs, forest and shrubs offers a varied bee pasture rich in aromatic substances, which is reflected in the specific, full and lively aroma of honey with an intense color.

-In general, poor grass species predominate (about 10 species).
+In general, poor types of grasses predominate (about 10 species).
 Goldfinch, low sedge, upright glassblower, common wolf, autumn elf and others predominate.
 Legumes are represented by 12 to 14 species.
-The following species predominate: ovate-leaved cornflower, mountain clover, true clover, common clover, field clover.
+The following species predominate: ovate-leaved cornflower, Mountain clover, true clover, common clover, field clover.
 The range of herbs is very diverse.
-Among 36 to 40 species of herbs, the most common are hairy viper, mountain hairy, Mediterranean starch, meadow sage, long-stemmed thyme, medium plantain, warty milkweed and karst šetraj.
+Among 36 to 40 species of herbs, the most common are hairy reptile, mountain hairy, Mediterranean starch, meadow sage, long-stemmed thyme, medium plantain, warty milkweed and karst šetraj.

-The following typical forest trees and shrubs predominate in the forest, on groves, meadows and along the walls of fences: black hornbeam, black pine, chestnut, graden, large-leaved linden, cer, downy oak, karst hornbeam, maple, lattice, hazel, black thorn , pine, juniper, sage, acacia.
+The following typical forest trees and shrubs predominate in the forest, groves, meadows and along the walls of fences: black hornbeam, black pine, chestnut, graden, large-leaved linden, cer, downy oak, karst hornbeam, poplar, maple, lattice, gloss, black thorn , pine, juniper, sage, acacia.

 WE FOLLOW TRADITION